Small Christian Communities

 The groups vary in demographics, group sizes, frequency of meetings, and topics of study.

-For more information about our Small Christian Communities, please contact Letty Valentin, at email: SCC info or at the Holy Faith Parish office: (352) 376-5405, ext.
+For more information about our Small Christian Communities, please contact Letty Valentin, at email: SCC info or call the Holy Faith Parish office: (352) 376-5405, ext.
 108.